 It's a good idea to prepare in advance by having the following information at hand:

-- Parents’ estimated 2014 tax information — adjusted gross income, federal income tax and wage and salary figures
+- Parents’ 2015 tax information — adjusted gross income, federal income tax and wage and salary figures

-- Parents’ estimated 2014 untaxed income — contributions to tax deferred savings plans, benefits such as VA, housing allowances and all other sources
+- Parents’ 2015 untaxed income — contributions to tax deferred savings plans, benefits such as VA, housing allowances and all other sources

 - Current value of parents’ assets — savings, investments, total value of 529 college savings and/or prepaid tuition plans, real estate and business or farm equity, the family home and retirement funds